Implementing Postgres UUID primary keys with Spring Boot and Hibernate

 "FROM User u WHERE u.id = :userId")

-Optional<UserDisplay> getDisplayById(@Param("userId") UUID userId);
+Optional<UserDisplay> getDisplayById(@Param("userId") UUID userId);and a native query:

 @Query(value = "SELECT CAST(u.id AS VARCHAR) AS id, " +